chrisfu/docker-znc/README.md

 present a valid certificate.
 This is meant to help keep you safer from MitM attacks.

-This image installs the debian/ubuntu `ca-certificates` [package](http://packages.ubuntu.com/vivid/ca-certificates) so that servers with valid certificates will automatically be connected to ensuring no additional user intervention needed.
+This image installs the Alpine `ca-certificates` [package](https://pkgs.alpinelinux.org/packages?name=ca-certificates) so that servers with valid certificates will automatically be connected to ensuring no additional user intervention needed.
 If one of your servers doesn't have a valid fingerprint, you will need to connect to your bouncer and respond to `*status`.